aphiria/aphiria/README.md

 <h1 id="grouping-routes">Grouping Routes</h1>

-Often times, a lot of your routes will share similar properties such as hosts/paths/headers to match on and middleware.
+Often times, a lot of your routes will share similar properties such as hosts/paths/headers to match on, or middleware.
 You can group these routes together using `RouteBuilderRegistry::group()`:

 ```php
 $routesCallback = function (RouteBuilderRegistry $routes) {